HL7/fhir-cow-ig/input/pagecontent/background.md

 **RESTful POST of Resources (Creates or Updates)**
 * This mechanism may be used alongside others.
 It requires the availability of FHIR servers.
 * Actors must pre-coordinate where the definitive instances of shared FHIR resources will be hosted, when they should be exchanged, who can update them, and under what circumstances.
 * Note that more complex transactions may be needed.
-For example, if a placer attempted to POST a ServiceRequest (which is not advised in this guide), the parties must agree on how to reference the patient; e.g. whether the client must use $match to obtain the recipient's Patient ID, or if the server will perform matching.
+For example, if a Placer attempted to POST a ServiceRequest (which is not advised in this guide), the parties must agree on how to reference the patient; e.g. whether the client must use $match to obtain the recipient's Patient ID, or if the server will perform matching.

 **Batch or Transaction bundles:**
 * These may operate similar to the RESTful Create and Update described above, but provide a mechanism for a client to submit several transactions as a set, which can reduce network traffic.
 This guide does not explore this option in detail.